On rationality for $C_2$-cofinite vertex operator algebras: Introduction

 One of the highlights in the theory of vertex operator algebras is Huang's proof, culminating in \cite{Hu-rig-mod}, that the module category of a ``strongly rational'' vertex operator algebra is a semisimple modular tensor category.
 While vertex operator algebras are expected to provide a mathematically rigorous construction of two-dimensional chiral conformal quantum field theories, modular tensor categories have well-known deep connections to low-dimensional topology and physics, including topological quantum field theories, knot invariants, and topological quantum computing.
 Thus one can view the modular tensor category of modules for a strongly rational vertex operator algebra $V$ as containing the topological information of a conformal field theory associated to $V$.

 To apply Huang's modularity theorem, one needs examples of strongly rational vertex operator algebras.
-Many examples are known, starting from certain simple affine and Virasoro vertex operator algebras \cite{FZ, Wan}, but in general it is difficult to show that a given vertex operator algebra is strongly rational.
+Although many examples are known, it is difficult in general to show that a given vertex operator algebra is strongly rational.
 A vertex operator algebra $V$ is strongly rational if it is simple, positive-energy (also known as CFT-type), self-contragredient as a module for itself, $C_2$-cofinite, and rational.
 The first three conditions are relatively minor, while the last two are rather deep: The technical $C_2$-cofiniteness condition, introduced by Zhu \cite{Zh} to prove convergence of conformal-field-theoretic genus-one correlation functions associated to $V$, guarantees finiteness of the category of $V$-modules.
 Rationality, in the presence of the other conditions, is equivalent to semisimplicity of the category of $V$-modules.

-The definition of strongly rational vertex operator algebra combined with Huang's modularity theorem suggests two questions.
+The definition of strongly rational vertex operator algebra, combined with Huang's modularity theorem, suggests two questions.
 Let $V$ be a simple positive-energy (or more generally $\NN$-graded) self-contragredient $C_2$-cofinite vertex operator algebra; following \cite{CG}, we will call such $V$ \textit{strongly finite}.
 First, are there checkable criteria that guarantee the category of $V$-modules is semisimple, and thus $V$ is rational?
-And if on the other hand $V$ has a non-semisimple module category, is there still something we can say about its structure?
+And if on the other hand the $V$-module category is not semisimple, is there still something we can say about its structure?